Norway

 Note about Dependent Support

 Limited extra support for up to three dependents is provided.
 Be advised, however, that this sum is not sufficient to meet income requirements for family member residence permits.
-The grantee and/or his/her family member(s) should therefore be prepared to supplement the Fulbright grant with personal funds or proof of employment during the grant period.
+The grantee and/or their family member(s) should therefore be prepared to supplement the Fulbright grant with personal funds or proof of employment during the grant period.